-Lane keep assist takes things a step further by allowing the car to steer itself in the right direction.
+Lane-keeping assist takes things a step further by allowing the car to steer itself in the right direction.
 Some systems apply the brakes on one side of the car to try to nudge it into the correct position, but many newer systems use steering.
 The amount of steering input can range from gentle nudges meant to guide the driver, to full-on interventions.
-Some automated steering systems can follow gentle curves on highways or — as is the case with systems offered by Tesla and Mercedes-Benz — initiate lane changes.
+Some automated steering systems — like the ones offered by Mercedes-Benz and Porsche, among others — follow gentle curves on highways or initiate lane changes.

-Because the capabilities of lane-keeping tech can vary depending on the system, it’s important to know the limitations of your particular car before relinquishing lane-keeping duties to the machines.
+Because the capabilities of this tech vary from system to system it’s important to know the limitations of your particular car before relinquishing lane-keeping duties to the machines.
 And while some cars can steer themselves to a limited degree in certain situations, remember that none of this tech comes close to fully-autonomous driving.
 These are assists meant to make driving safer, but they are no substitute for an attentive human driver.

-Lane keep assist and lane departure warning are bundled into the Honda Sensing suite of driver-assist systems currently available on most of the Japanese automaker’s models.
-But Honda goes a step further than most other mainstream automakers with its Road Departure Mitigation System.
+Lane-keeping and lane departure warning are bundled into the Honda Sensing suite of driver-assistance systems currently available on most of the Japanese automaker’s models.
+But Honda goes a step further than most with its Road Departure Mitigation System.
 This detects when a car is drifting close to the side of the road without a turn signal activated, and applies both steering and braking inputs to keep the car from going off the road.
 Certain models also get Honda’s LaneWatch system, which adds cameras to the passenger-side exterior mirror.
-Anytime the driver signals right, video feed from the camera is displayed on the car’s dashboard screen, thus increasing visibility.
-However, Honda is expected to discontinue this feature in favor of cheaper blind spot monitoring.
+Anytime the driver signals right, a video feed from the camera is displayed on the car’s dashboard screen, thus increasing visibility.
+However, Honda is expected to discontinue this feature in favor of cheaper blind-spot monitoring.

 Nissan’s luxury brand gets the prize for the most complex solution to lane-keeping tech.
 Infiniti’s Direct Adaptive Steering system actually severs the connection between the steering wheel and the road.
-This fly-by-wire system can work with lane keep assist to make minor steering corrections in order to keep the car centered in its lane.
+This drive-by-wire system can work with lane-keeping assist to make minor steering corrections to keep the car centered in its lane.
 This also gives the steering an alien feel when you actually want to be in control.
 Interestingly, Infiniti also offers automated lane centering as part of the ProPilot Assist system, but not in combination with Direct Adaptive Steering.
 Infiniti models either have one system or the other.

 A steering-assist feature that keeps the car from veering out of its lane is one facet of Tesla’s much-discussed Autopilot system.
 Autopilot allows the car to make significant steering inputs, although Tesla advises drivers that they should be ready to take over at all times.
 While most systems are meant to keep the car in its lane, Autopilot can also help when its time to change lanes; it can execute automated lane changes at the flick of a turn signal.